To begin the process to evaluate your eligibility for a lung transplant, we work with you to:

 - Try your best to stay healthy through diet and exercise

 - Follow your medication schedule

-Advanced lung disease can cause muscle weakness and deconditioning.
+Advanced lung disease can cause muscle weakness.
 Participating in a pulmonary rehabilitation program can help you get stronger and improve your health.
 This individualized program can help improve your quality of life before transplant and speed your recovery after surgery.